Ciphernauts/Ellipsis/README.md

 ### YOLOv11x Object Detection Classes By Phase:

-- **Phase 1 (PPE Detection)**: Person, Helmet, No Helmet, Vest, No Vest, Glove, No Glove, Shoe,No Shoe
+- **Phase 1 (PPE Detection)**: Person, Helmet, No Helmet, Vest, No Vest, Glove, No Glove, Shoe, No Shoe
 - **Phase 2 (Fall Protection Monitoring)**: Person, Harness, No Harness, Guardrail, Good Scaffolding, Damaged Scaffolding

 **Note**: This repository currently focuses exclusively on the website and mobile app components of the project.
 Computer vision/object detection is being run on Google Colab.